 Reasons to Adopt a Rescue Pet

-A rescue pet is a pet that is adopted from an animal shelter or an animal control facility (also sometimes called the animal pound).
+A rescue pet is a pet that is adopted from a animal rescue society, animal shelter or an animal control facility (also sometimes called the animal pound).
 Some pet shelters are no kill facilities while others put pets down that haven’t been adopted by a certain time.
 Here are a few benefits of chose a rescue pet over a pedigreed animal from a puppy mill or breeder.

 1. Quality Time Before Adoption